 Nobody puts Baby in a Corolla

-Baby Driver is an action heist film from too talented by half director Edgar Wright who made Shaun of the Dead and Scott Pilgrim among others.
+Baby Driver (2017): 9 out of 10: Baby Driver is an action heist film from too talented by half director Edgar Wright who made Shaun of the Dead and Scott Pilgrim among others.
 Our main character Baby is a getaway driver who is a little off, a little young, and who listens to music on an old iPod all the time to cover for his tinnitus that he got in a tragic childhood incident.

 The plot itself is a simple affair that would not be out of place in a Grand Theft Auto movie adaptation.
 Baby needs to do “one more job” for creepy boss Kevin Spacey (who let us face it is even creepier in the role now) while his heist mates are heavily tattooed, unstable, violent, sociopaths that are often not all that bright.

-Baby has fallen for a diner waitress who shares his love of music and road trips and they plan to drive off into the sunset after his task is completed.
+Baby has fallen for a diner waitress who shares his love of music and road trips, and they plan to drive off into the sunset after his task is completed.
 I am sure this will go smoothly.

 The Good: Some movies are extremely well directed and you are never the wiser except perhaps in retrospect (Logan Lucky).
 Other movies are extremely well directed and are not afraid to shout this out during the film (Dunkirk).
 Baby Driver is definitely in the latter category.
-From the opening one-shot where the scenery and character and extras are all perfectly timed to the music to the driving sequences done in real-time without CGI the every minute detail direction is all over the place.
-The is a finely crafted film.
+From the opening one-shot where the scenery and character and extras are all perfectly timed to the music to the driving sequences done in real-time without CGI every minute detail direction is all over the place.
+Baby Driver is a finely crafted film.

 The Bad: Emma Stone was originally supposed to play the diner waitress in the film (she did La La land instead) and the movie suffers for it.
-Lily James does her best but simply cannot overcome an underwritten role.
+Lily James does her best but cannot overcome an underwritten role.